 Expert Advice for Durable and Stylish Results

-For the handrail and balusters, I chose a semi-gloss finish for durability and easy cleaning.
-I also read supplier reviews carefully to ensure I was getting the best value for my money.
+Regarding the handrail and balusters, I went for a semi-gloss finish to ensure the surfaces were durable and easy to clean.
+Besides, I was reading supplier reviews attentively to get the best value for my money.

 - Always sand surfaces before painting for better adhesion.